Asthma & Air Pollution

 There are many asthma triggers in addition to air pollution.
 These include pollens, dust mites, animal dander, and fragrances, among others.
 Typically an individual asthmatic responds to a unique subset of asthma triggers.
 Air pollution is a well-documented asthma trigger for some asthmatics; however, the role air pollution plays in initiating asthma is still under investigation and likely involves a complex set of interactions between indoor and outdoor environmental exposures and individual genetic susceptibility.

 There are a number of organizations that provide information on asthma management as well as conducting surveillance on asthma outcomes in California and nationwide.
-Additional information
+More Information

 The Research Division of the California Air Resources Board (CARB) has been a leader in developing and funding research that seeks to improve understanding of the relationship between air pollution and asthma.
 Below lists a selection of these studies along with brief summaries of the study findings.